Xiumin: 1990–2013: Early life and career beginnings

 Xiumin was born on March 26, 1990, in Seongbuk-dong, Seongbuk-gu, Seoul and grew up in Guri, Gyeonggi Province.
 He was a student at Catholic Kwandong University where he attended a seminar and gave a presentation for students in Applied Music.
 Xiumin learned martial arts and has a black belt in Kendo and Taekwondo.
 He also trained in Wushu and Fencing.
 Xiumin is also known as an avid fan of football, and is an honorary ambassador of the Korea Football Association.

 Before Xiumin's participation in SM's Everysing Contest, he had auditioned for JYP entertainment in 2008 but was rejected.
 In 2008, Xiumin won second place in the SM Everysing Contest.
 He later became a trainee through SM Entertainment's Casting System in the same year.

 Xiumin was revealed as the seventh member of South Korean-Chinese boy group Exo in January 2012.
 The group debuted on April 8, 2012.
-In 2013, Xiumin made a guest appearance alongside actress Kim Yoo-jung in the music video for the song "Gone" by South Korean singer Jin, now a member of Lovelyz.
+In 2013, Xiumin made a guest appearance alongside actress Kim You-jung in the music video for the song "Gone" by South Korean singer Jin, now a member of Lovelyz.